McSchoe/Monitoring/Plugins/icinga2_check_service_freshness/Readme.md

 # check_freshness

-before i start with the plugin description... this was my first python script (my world was windows until few days ago) :-)  Iam open and thankfull for any feedback.
+before i start with the plugin description... this was my first python script (my world was windows until few days ago) :-)  Iam open and thankful for any feedback.
 Ive tested few scenarios on my Server but i didnt create any tests for it.
 Please let me know if you find a bug.

 check_freshness is an Icinga2 Plugin to check if all service checks are running.